By Dr Malcolm Mackay

 Whole plants provide all the nutrients we need for immune health: Nutrient deficiencies from not eating enough whole plant foods can impair the immune system but supplementing nutrients beyond our needs does not improve resistance to infection.
 The evidence is equivocal for any benefit, even for vitamin C (see Hemila & Chalker 2013) and of little relevance to whole food plant-based adherents, who are hopefully eating a diet rich in foods that provide vitamin C as well as phytonutrients that augment its function.
 Whole plant foods, when eaten in abundance, provide an optimal balance of iron, zinc and other nutrients with few exceptions – a Vitamin B12 supplement is recommended for everyone and vitamin D for those lacking adequate sunlight exposure.

 Plants provide a ‘symphony’ of phytonutrients: In addition to the nutrients that are essential for life, whole plant foods provide thousands of phytonutrients that are essential for good health.
 Phytonutrients enhance our physiology at all levels, from DNA expression to sports performance.
-Plants, and the products that our gut microbiome makes from plants, regulates immune cells, reduces inflammation and protects against antioxidative stress.
-Supplements cannot simulate this complex symphony and may on occasions disrupt it and worsen our health.
+Plants, and the products that our gut microbiome makes from plants, regulates immune cells, reduce inflammation and protect against oxidative stress.
+Supplements cannot simulate this complex symphony and may throw it out of balance and worsen our health.
 There is a large body of research detailing specific food components and their effects on immunity, often funded by food and supplement industries.
 You can find some of these at NutritionFacts.org.
 However, the WHOLE is more important than the individual parts, and the safest approach is to just eat a variety of whole plant foods every day.

-A whole foods, plant-based diet has a wide breadth of effect: A high carbohydrate, whole foods, plant-based diet benefits nearly every aspect of our health and is effective in the prevention and management of most chronic diseases: it seems that it’s the right fuel for the human body.
-An example of this is T. Colin Campbell’s research into chronic hepatitis B and liver cancer.
-The same dietary factors – e.g. animal protein – associated with liver cancer were also associated with higher levels of active virus particles.
-Whereas increased intake of plant nutrients and antioxidants was associated with a reduced risk of liver cancer as well as a greater antibody response to hepatitis B and lower level of virus particles.
+A whole foods, plant-based diet has a wide breadth of effect: A high carbohydrate, whole foods, plant-based diet benefits nearly every aspect of our health and is effective in the prevention and management of most chronic diseases: it seems to be the right fuel for the human body.
+Breadth of effect is apparent in T. Colin Campbell’s research into chronic hepatitis B and liver cancer.
+More plant-based diets are associated with both a decrease in cancer risk plus an improved immune response – more antibodies against hepatitis B and lower numbers of virus particles.

-Fruit and vegetables enhance antibody response: An adequate fruit and vegetable intake boosts antibody response to infection or immunisation.
-Healthy 65-85yr subjects had significantly higher antibody response to pneumonia vaccine when they increased their fruit and veg intake from 2 or less serves per day to 5 per day for several months (Gibson, et al 2012).
-It is appalling that the subjects in this research averaged only 1.4 serves per day before the study and interesting to consider what the healthcare community (or the media) mean when they describe an individual as “healthy” in the context of 95% of Australians consuming less than the recommended minimum number of fruit and vegetable serves per day.
+Fruit and vegetables support the immune system: An adequate fruit and vegetable intake boosts antibody response to infection or immunisation.
+Healthy 65-85yr subjects had significantly higher antibody response to pneumonia vaccine when they increased their fruit and veg intake from 2 or less serves per day (average 1.4) to 5 per day for several months (Gibson, et al 2012).
+The fruit and vegetable intake of these ‘healthy’ subjects may seem unusually low but the reality is that 95% of Australians fail to meet the recommended minimum intake of 7 serves per day.
+It also raises the question of what the media and healthcare community mean when they report an adverse health outcome in a ‘healthy’ person.

 COVID-19, endothelial cells and inflammation

-The risk factors for severe infections and death are more aligned with vascular risk factors than lung conditions like asthma.
+The risk factors for severe infections and death are more aligned with vascular risk factors than lung conditions such as asthma.
 The virus may enter the body through the lungs but can then spread to infect other tissues including the endothelium, the tile-like endothelial cells that line our arteries.
 The lungs themselves are a meshwork of fine blood vessels around air spaces and vulnerable to vascular damage.
-A recent report in The Lancet (Varga, et al 2020) suggests that the virus does not only attack the lungs, it attacks the blood vessels everywhere starving other organs of blood supply.
+A report in The Lancet (Varga, et al 2020) suggests that the virus does not only attack the lungs, it attacks the blood vessels everywhere starving other organs of blood supply.
 This may explain why it is the people with the most impaired endothelium – smoking, diabetes, heart disease, obesity – that are most vulnerable to severe COVID-19 infection.
-The reported increase in strokes and thrombosis associated with COVID infection may be caused by inflammation and loss of anti-coagulant properties of endothelium that has been infected and damaged.
+The reported increase in strokes and thrombosis associated with COVID infection may be caused by infected endothelium becoming damaged and inflamed and losing its non-stick, anti-blood clotting qualities.
+Damage to blood vessels may explain how Covid-19 infection causes permanent damage to the brain and other organs.

 The good news is that we know how to enhance endothelial health through nutrition and lifestyle, and quickly.
-Studies of forearm blood flow show that a single fatty meal of animal products or vegetable oil can damage the endothelium and impair blood flow within hours.
-Red meat, chicken, fish, eggs and dairy cause damage to the endothelium by increasing blood levels of saturated fat, oxidised cholesterol, TMAO and endotoxins.
+Studies of forearm blood flow show that a single fatty meal of animal products or vegetable oil can damage the endothelium and impair blood flow for several hours.
+Red meat, chicken, fish, eggs and dairy have many components that cause damage to the endothelium – inflammatory fats and cholesterol, oxidative stress, TMAO and endotoxins.
 Fried food, salt, oil and sugar also cause damage to the endothelium.
 Replacing animal based foods and processed foods with whole plant foods helps the endothelium to heal and increases blood flow.
-The research of Esselstyn and Ornish showed improved blood flow to the heart within three weeks of dietary transition resulting in improvement in angina.
+Studies by Esselstyn and Ornish demonstrated improved blood flow to the heart and reduced angina within three weeks of dietary transition.
 See also our section on Endothelium and Heart Health.

 The beneficial effects that whole plant foods have on endothelial function are as much due to the phytonutrients they provide as they are to the absence of harmful components.
 Whole plant foods protect against oxidative damage, provide substrates for nitric oxide production and downregulate inflammation.
 The powerful anti-inflammatory properties of many whole plant foods is highly relevant to COVID-19 because it is the immune system’s excessive inflammatory reaction to the virus infection that causes a lot of the damage.
 Animal-based foods increase baseline inflammation – even a single meal can cause a measurable increase in cytokine inflammatory signalling in the blood.
 Not a good baseline for COVID-19 patients who develop the so called ‘cytokine storm’ of inflammation.